Alan Lucien Øyen: Winter Guests

-Commissions and Other Work
+Commissions and other work

 Øyen has been an Artist-in-Residence with the Norwegian Opera and Ballet since 2013, where he often creates works.

 Known for combining dance, theater and text, Øyen has been commissioned to make many works across Europe.
 In 2015, he created Timelapse at the Norwegian National Ballet, and, for the Gothenburg Opera in Sweden, If We Shadows Have Offended Further to this, he directed the stage play, Stort og Stygt by Olaug Nillsen at Den Nationale Scene in Norway.

 In 2017, Øyen directed Lars Norén's Som Lauvet i Vallombrosa at Det Norske Teatret, and created Kodak for the Gothenburg Opera.

-Øyen will create an original work for the Tanztheater Wuppertal Pina Bausch, scheduled to premiere in the summer of 2018.
+For Tanztheater Wuppertal Pina Bausch, Øyen created Bon Voyage, Bob which premiered in 2018.